 He was assigned to the Eau Claire Bears of the Braves Class C farm team.
 He found success immediately and was named to the Class C All-Star game.
 More importantly, the hitting coach of the Bears convinced him to change his cross-handed grip to an orthodox grip.
-The switch elevated his game and he enjoyed a sensational season, batting .336, with nine home runs, 61 rbi’s, and 89 runs scored in only 87 games, culminating in him being selected unanimously as the league Rookie of the Year.
-Although he appeared in just 87 games, he scored 89 runs, had 116 hits, nine home runs, and 61 rbi’s.
-In addition, Aaron hit for a .336 unanimous choice for Rookie of the Year.
+The switch elevated his game and he enjoyed a sensational season, batting .336, with nine home runs, 61 rbi’s, and 89 runs scored in only 87 games, resulting in him being selected unanimously as the league Rookie of the Year.

 While he was enjoying success on the field, he struggled off of it with bouts of homesickness and having to deal with racism as an 18 year old.
 He got a lot of support from his older teammates as well as from his family in Mobile and pressed on when he was promoted to the Class A Jacksonville Braves.